-I'm a third-year Ph.D. student in the Mathematics Department of Stanford University, advised by Lenya Ryzhik.
-I am interested in stochastic processes and applied math, in particular stochastic partial differential equations and Liouville quantum gravity.
+I'm a fifth-year Ph.D. student in the Mathematics Department of Stanford University, advised by Lenya Ryzhik.
+I am interested in probability, PDE theory, and applied math.
+In particular, I have been studying aspects of stochastic partial differential equations and Liouville quantum gravity.
 Before coming to Stanford I did my undergraduate work at the University of Chicago.
 I am grateful for the support of the National Science Foundation through a Graduate Research Fellowship.

 Some mathematical visualizations (require a reasonably modern browser, e.g. an updated version of Chrome or Firefox):

 - Fall 2019: TA for Math 61CM "Modern Mathematics: Continuous Methods" (honors linear algebra and advanced calculus).

 - Spring 2019: TA for Math 63CM "Modern Mathematics: Continuous Methods" (honors ordinary differential equations).

 - Winter 2019: CA for Math 104 "Applied Matrix Theory."

 - Summer 2018, Winter 2018, Summer 2017: CA for the real analysis part of Math 382 "Qualifying Examination Seminar."